endurodave/CoreDump/README.md

 }
 ```

 The search for return addresses within the stack continues until either the maximum depth is reached or the start of stack markers are found.
-Recall `EFEFEFEF` markers are placed in main().
+Recall `EFEFEFEF` markers are placed in `main()`.
 When found, the stack start is reached and searching is stopped.
 Using this simple pattern at every thread entry point offers an easy means to terminate the search.
+Some operating systems may already place marker patterns at the top/bottom of stack to assist with stack overrun detection.

 Now the algorithm isn’t perfect.
 Sometimes those seemingly valid return addresses are left over from previous function calls.
 The stack expands and contracts as the program executes, so some return addresses values may be stale.
 However, in practice this really isn’t a problem.
 When you capture say a 10 level deep call stack, the fact that one address is nonsensical doesn’t diminish its usefulness.
 Clearly using a bit of common sense a developer can examine the decoded call stack and ignore an errant function call and still gain a useful understanding of the failure.